CircuitSetup/Time-Circuits-Display/README.md

 - Configurable WiFi connection timeouts and retries
 - Set a static IP
 - Optional power-up intro with sound
-- Support for playing a custom sound on the hour
 - SD card support for custom audio files
 - 24-hour clock mode for non-Americans
 - Night mode (displays off or dimmed) & ability to automatically turn on/off by Present Time